WJSoftware/wjfe-single-spa-svelte/README.md

 1. The parcel configuration object or a function that returns it.
 2. The `mountParcel` or `mountRootParcel` function.

+> [!IMPORTANT]
+> It is recommended to implement the factory pattern for the lifecycle functions when it comes to parcels.
+See this
+> [GitHub issue](https://github.com/single-spa/single-spa-svelte/issues/28) opened for the Svelte v4 version of this
+> package for details on how to implement a factory function.

 The former is just the parcel's lifecycles, while the latter is the `mountParcel` function that `single-spa` injects into every micro-frontend as a property, or the library's `mountRootParcel` function that is directly imported from `single-spa`.

-> **IMPORTANT**:  It is recommended to implement the factory pattern for the lifecycle functions when it comes to
-> parcels.
-See this [GitHub issue](https://github.com/single-spa/single-spa-svelte/issues/28) opened for the Svelte
-> v4 version of this package for details on how to implement a factory function.

-In the future, an automatic or semi-automatic mechanism to get a hold of `mountParcel` could be implemented in order to simplify the component's use.
-There is an [open discussion](https://github.com/WJSoftware/wjfe-single-spa-svelte/discussions/1) where anyone can participate with ideas or anything else.  **Remember**:  Participation is what makes open source software great.
+> Since **v0.5.0**

+The `sspa.mountParcel` property is, under normal circumstances, unneeded because this package makes it available through context.
+You should only ever care about the `sspa.config` property.